• Skip to main content

 This is not a hard and fast rule, however.
 There will always be exceptions.
 For example, If you have 50 very bright LED fixtures and 5 dim fluorescent fixtures, the LED set would probably emit more UV.

 Plus, many LED manufacturers add diodes to their fixtures that specifically emit UV light.
 Small amounts of UV is good for plants, so many growers look for fixtures with added UV light.
-Nevertheless, as a general rule, it is safe to say that LED fixtures are the least damaging to the skin when compared to the other popular types of grow lights.

 Are LED Grow Lights Bad For Your Skin?

-Any grow light will present some level of danger to humans, whether it is your skin or eyes you are concerned about.
-If you are looking for the safest type of grow light fixture on average, you should go with LED grow lights.
+But if you are looking for the safest type of grow light fixture on average, you should go with LED grow lights.
+They are less harmful than most other types.

 If you want to minimize the chances of any harm, make sure it is an LED fixture that does not have any UV diodes.
 As mentioned above, LED fixtures are the safest in general, but any type of grow light is perfectly safe, if you limit your exposure time and frequency.